-Relevant Items are included where necessary in Ratos's as well as the subsidiaries' strategy discussions Review of risk process based on feedback from Board and Audit Committee their risks.
+As part of good corporate governance, the companies are expected to have a continuous process for identifying, assessing and managing their risks.
 Each company's CEO and management have operational responsibility for having an appropriate risk management process in place which is approved by the company's board.
-All subsidiaries' chairmen are asked every year to confirm to Ratos's CEO that the company concerned has implemented an appropriate process for management of the company's risks, which was done in 2015.
+All subsidiaries' chairmen are asked every year to confirm to Ratos's CEO that the company concerned has implemented an appropriate process for management of the company's risks.